kathan-shah07/RAG-based-Mutual-Fund-FAQ-Chatbot/STREAMLIT_DEPLOYMENT_GUIDE.md

 - Verify `requirements.txt` is correct
 - Check build logs in Streamlit Cloud dashboard

-### API Connection Errors
+### Backend Initialization Errors
-- Verify `API_BASE_URL` is set correctly in secrets
+- Verify `GEMINI_API_KEY` is set correctly in secrets
-- Make sure FastAPI backend is running and accessible
+- Check that ChromaDB can be initialized (data directory exists)
-- Check CORS settings if needed
+- Review initialization error messages in the sidebar

 ### Import Errors
 - Verify all dependencies in `requirements.txt`